 One of the keys to making anything crispy that is to be deep-fried is the use of cold ingredients.
 It doesn’t matter if it is a batter, a breading, or potatoes.
 Not only should your vegetable be cold, but chill your flour and starch, as well.

-You can use this recipe with vegetables such as asparagus, zucchini, onion wedges, red bell pepper wedges, even shrimp and chicken.
+In your quest to make your own recipe book, you can use this recipe with vegetables such as asparagus, zucchini, onion wedges, red bell pepper wedges, and even shrimp and chicken.

 Deep-frying is always easiest in a deep-fryer, however, the recipe includes tips for those without one.
 You don’t even need a thermometer though they are helpful.

 True tempura consists of a light batter that may not even cover all of the the item you are deep-frying.
 However, you can always cut back on the water to create a thicker batter.
 Another option is to dip the item in the batter, fry it for 20 seconds, dip it in the batter again, and fry for about 2 minutes.
 This will create a thicker batter like the one used in my Gluten Free Onion Rings recipe.

 In traditional, gluten tempura recipes you’ll notice that the batter is lumpy.
 To achieve this, you leave the lumps in the batter.
 However, as thin as the batter is that I created, there are not a lot of lumps in it.
 Feel free to add additional rice flour to make it thicker and lumpier, if you are after a similar appearance and texture.

 A super crispy gluten free tempura recipe for vegetables, chicken or shrimp; along with an education on how the ingredients achieve what they make!

 - 3/4 cup white or brown rice flour, chilled - plus more for dusting

 - 1/2 cup cornstarch, chilled

 - 2/3 cup sparkling water, chilled